Whether you’re a veteran cyclist or planning your very first bike tour, these tips will help make your trip a huge success.

 Great gear makes for a great trip!
 Now is the time to stock up on a couple extra pairs of your favorite bike shorts, or explore some new options if you’re still in search of the perfect fit.
 Quality bike bags keep your items dry and protected on the trail and you’ll definitely want a comfortable helmet for long riding days.
 Quality gear doesn’t have to be expensive.
 Buy online or take advantage of your local REI garage sale for huge savings on great used products.
 Test your gear a few weeks in advance to make sure it’s trail ready and enjoy.

 If you’ve never been on one of our self guided bike tours before, odds are you might have a few questions!
 We’ve been creating professional bike tour adventures for over ten years and participating in them for many more.
 We love helping riders experience the joy of self-guided bike touring and are always available to answer any questions you have.
 Can’t wait to get started?
 Check out our riding tips.
 Most importantly, just reach out and us anything: email@example.com.

 5) Get Comfortable with Light Maintenance

 Understanding basic bike maintenance is essential for a successful bike tour.
 Screws and bolts can easily loosen across long trails and you never know when you’ll encounter the unexpected flat tire.
 Before going on your tour, head to your local bike shop for a tune up and specific tips for your bike.
-Watch basic bike maintenance videos online (like this one) and be sure to invest in a flat tire repair kit, chain lube, multitool, and any other essentials you may need for on the go repairs.
+Watch basic bike maintenance videos online and be sure to invest in a flat tire repair kit, chain lube, multitool, and any other essentials you may need for on the go repairs.